Martin Luther King Jr.

 The Pulpit as a Platform for Justice: King’s Prophetic Voice

 For Dr. King, the pulpit was more than a platform for spiritual reflection; it was a powerful instrument of social change.
 His sermons resonated not only within the walls of Ebenezer Baptist Church but also across the nation.
-With the voice of a preacher and the urgency of a prophet, King used biblical language, moral conviction, and rhetorical power to challenge the conscience of America.
+With the voice of a preacher and the urgency of a prophet, King used biblical language, moral conviction, and rhetorical power to challenge America’s conscience.

-Speeches like “I Have a Dream” (1963) and “I’ve Been to the Mountaintop” (1968) were rooted in Christian theology, infused with references to justice, righteousness, and divine purpose.
+Speeches such as “I Have a Dream” (1963) and “I’ve Been to the Mountaintop” (1968) were rooted in Christian theology and infused with references to justice, righteousness, and divine purpose.
 The cadence of his preaching, the use of biblical metaphors, and the vision of the beloved community made his messages resonate with both religious and secular audiences.

 In his lesser-known but powerful sermon, “A Knock at Midnight,” King warned that the modern church was at risk of losing its soul: